 Choose your insurance provider wisely.
 It’s always worth considering a specialist insurer like Blue Badge Insurance that has years of experience working with the needs of people with disabilities.
 Here’s what Blue Badge offers:

-- Car insurance – This comprehensive insurance has been designed specifically for people with disabilities.
-All disability parking permit (DPP) users are eligible and the policy covers family, friends, carers and support workers while they’re driving too.
+This comprehensive insurance has been designed specifically for people with disabilities.
+All disability parking permit (DPP) users are eligible.
+The policy covers family, friends, carers and support workers while they’re driving too.
 It also provides up to $5,000 cover for assistive technology (wheelchairs, mobility scooters etc.) in the car.
-Blue Badge offers discounted premiums, of up to 25% for all DPP users, including those with cars that have been converted to accommodate drivers and/or passengers with a disability.
+Blue Badge offers discounted premiums, of up to 25% for all DPP users.
+This includes those with cars that have been converted to accommodate drivers and/or passengers with a disability.
 Converted cars are also provided a ‘new for old’ replacement option for all disability conversions, for (conversions up to five years old, from newly installed).

-- Mobility equipment insurance – Blue Badge’s comprehensive wheelchair and mobility scooter insurance covers your equipment against accidental loss and damage, as well as third party liability for both personal injury and property.
+Blue Badge’s comprehensive wheelchair and mobility scooter insurance covers your equipment against accidental loss and damage.
+It also covers third party liability for both personal injury and property.
 Additional benefits include overseas cover, personal items that are lost, stolen or damaged while using the device, and costs incurred to get the user and their device home after an accident (in Australia).

-There’s enough to pay for on a holiday without having to worry about how you’ll afford to replace your trusty equipment or vehicle if something goes awry.
+There’s enough to pay for on a holiday without worrying how you’ll afford to replace your trusty equipment/vehicle.

 Before heading off

-One last thing – if you’ve installed new storage equipment to make road tripping easier (whether large or small) test them out well in advance of your holiday.
+One last thing.
+If you’ve installed new storage equipment to make road tripping easier (whether large or small) test them out.
+Do so well in advance of your holiday.
 Then you’ll know if adjustments need to be made and can set off with confidence when the big day arrives.